MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovered-apps.md

 If you have a list of apps you want to sanction or unsanction, you can use the checkbox to select all the apps you want to manage, and then select the action.

-### Export a block script to govern discovered apps
+### Exporting a block script to govern discovered apps

 1. In the Cloud Discovery dashboard, for any app that is **Unsanctioned**, in the title bar, click on the three dots and select **Generate block script...**.